Bacon Curing – a historical review.

 Wet-curing in combination with injection (brine cure – with pumping)

-In Denmark, during the 1800’s, a wet curing method was invented using a combination of stitch pumping and curing the meat in curing tanks with a cover brine.
+Denmark continued to expand on the tank curing system or mile cured system, as it was called, using a combination of stitch pumping and curing the meat in curing tanks with a cover brine.
 (Wilson, W, 2005: 219) Brine consisting of nitrate, salt and sugar were injected into the meat with a single needle attached to a hand pump (stitch pumping).
 Stitch pumping was either developed by Prof. Morgan, whom we looked at earlier or was a progression from his arterial injection method.

 The meat was then placed in a mother brine mix consisting of old, used brine and new brine.
 The old brine contained the nitrate which was reduced through bacterial action into nitrite.
 It was the nitrite that was responsible for the quick curing of the meat.